Aerodynamics at the Particle Level: Mechanics of fluid interaction

 Aerodynamic forces affecting a rigid surface are always net forces produced by differences in pressure between different parts of the surface.
 The absolute pressure on a surface area element is the density of the normal components of the forces acting on the surface there.

-Aerodynamic forces on a body are caused {\it only} by collisions of fluid particles with the body's surface.\footnote{The Coand\v{a} effect in liquid-surface flow, however, may be caused in large part by van der Waals forces, which are attractive.} At the molecular level, the flow particles encounter any surface as a molecular structure which is rough, with protuberances whose size is of the order of magnitude of the flow particles themselves (see Figure \ref{fig:Drag}.).
+Aerodynamic forces on a body are caused {\it only} by collisions of fluid particles with the body\textquotesingle s surface.\footnote{The Coand\v{a} effect in liquid-surface flow, however, may be caused in large part by van der Waals forces, which are attractive.} At the molecular level, the flow particles encounter any surface as a molecular structure which is rough, with protuberances whose size is of the order of magnitude of the flow particles themselves (see Figure \ref{fig:Drag}.).
 As particles collide with the surface, their momentum components normal to the surface there cause lift, positive or negative, and stagnation pressure and the parallel components cause viscous drag and give rise to a boundary layer which is carried along by the surface (see Ref. \cite{schlichting}).
-It is clear, then, that the microscopic structure of the surface and the properties of the fluid will affect drag and lift, even for $\Phi = 0$.
-A perfectly smooth surface would have no viscous drag, there would be no shear in the fluid near the surface and, it would appear, a wing made of this material would have lift only if the air flow momentum density had components normal to the bottom surface of the wing, i.e. due to the angle of attack, $\Phi$.
+It is clear, then, that the microscopic structure of the surface and the properties of the fluid will affect drag and lift, even for $\Phi = 0$.\footnote{In the design of his racing plane, the H-1, Howard Hughes insisted that the rivets attaching the aluminum skin be flush rather than projecting above the skin.} A perfectly smooth surface would have no viscous drag, there would be no shear in the fluid near the surface and, it would appear, a wing made of this material would have lift only if the air flow momentum density had components normal to the bottom surface of the wing, i.e. due to the angle of attack, $\Phi$.

-Even though these momentum transfers occur only in the boundary layer that appears to be ``dragged along'' by the surface, they are responsible for the whole of lift and drag.
+Even though these momentum transfers occur only in the boundary layer that appears to be ``dragged along`` by the surface, they are responsible for the whole of lift and drag.
 Actually, fluid particles can leave and enter the boundary layer by moving normal to the surface.
 Dust on a surface in a flow is not disturbed laterally because the boundary layer is motionless, or nearly so, at the surface.
 The boundary layer is created by the interaction of the main flow particles with particles bouncing off the surface.
 For the time being, we assume that all collisions, particle-particle and particle-surface, are perfectly elastic and that the particles are spheres.